Jamie Unwin

 • Contact

-Jamie Unwin Natural History camera op wildlife cameraman
+Jamie Unwin Kenya Natural History camera operator Kenya wildlife cameraman

 aBOUT

-I own a wildlife filming vehicle in Kenya with a Black Arm and Ronin 2 setup, the car also has a low angle filming door.
+I have a UK and US drone license, US iVisa and I own a wildlife filming vehicle in Kenya.
 Please see the car hire page for more information.

 Outside of my broadcast work I've filmed conservation stories with various NGOs including WWF, am a Scientific Exploration Society Grantee and have been awarded the Scott Pearlman film award by the Explorers Club.
 I founded the organisation Stand Up for Nature which shows wildlife films to remote communities on a bicycle-powered cinema.